openvinotoolkit/openvino/docs/articles_en/get-started/install-openvino/install-openvino-zypper.rst

 +++++++++++++++++++++++++++++

-1. Update the official factory repository to obtain the latest release with the command below:
+1. Update the official factory repository to obtain the latest release:

    .. code-block:: sh